Happy Spring, Friends!

 For such cold-hardy transplants, experiencing freezing temperatures is essential.
 If you plan on using row cover in the field, use row cover at night.
 Otherwise, know you’re acclimating them to the conditions they’ll experience in the field and any sugar-coating may result in less abundant harvests.
 Tough love is definitely applicable for your cold-hardy seedlings!
 Once they’re large enough (3+ true leaves), they can be hardened off and transplanted 6-8 weeks before your final frost.
 For early plantings, a full week of hardening off will help your seedlings acclimate better and produce all the more.
 (For us, in Zone 5 here in the Finger Lakes, Memorial Day is a consistent final frost date.
-More on frost dates in next week’s post.)
+More on frost here.)

 Tomatoes and basil prefer to be planted once nights are 50°F or higher.

 For frost-sensitive transplants like tomato, basil and zinnia, it’s essential to transplant them after your final frost.
 Keep in mind that soil takes longer to warm than air, so resist transplanting til nights are consistently above 50°F for optimum plant growth.
 Bring them out to harden off before Memorial Day, by all means; just be sure to bring in your tropical vegetables (tomato, pepper, eggplant, tomatillo, ground cherry) if night temperatures may fall below 50°F. Pepper and eggplant, especially, are prone to pouting if they experience such cool weather, even briefly.
 Less sensitive plants like cosmos and parsley won’t mind if they’re out in a night less than 50, as long as it’s above freezing.

 If you haven’t already, dive into our Transplant Chart.
-It’s one of the many resources you’ll find in our 40-page book, Rise & Shine: Starting Seeds with Ease.
+It’s one of the many resources you’ll find in our 50-page book, Rise & Shine: Starting Seeds with Ease.
 You’ll learn, among much else, when to start seeds indoors, when you can harden them off and when, finally, you can transplant.
-Get your copy here.

 Rise & Shine: Starting Seeds with Ease is full of great resources, including this Transplant Chart.